ipolharvard/ethos-paper/README.md

      --ctx_no_grad \
      --out_dir "out/mimic_layer_6_batch_32_do_0.3"
    ```

 3. **Model evaluation:** Use the trained model for predicting future health timelines based on
    scenarios found in ethos/datasets, like ICU readmission or hospital mortality.
+Optionally, all
+   results that we generated for our paper can be downloaded from [Google Drive ≈0.8GB](https://drive.google.com/file/d/1BgywarK7osx8xcyzZamOgSBhMJZqKlPy/view?usp=sharing)
+   (requires Google Account).
    ```bash
    ethos infer \
      --test readmission \